j-mhu/hera/tests/driverless/README.md

 MySQL packet general format Serialized: 	HEADER PAYLOAD
 ```

-Now, they are modified to look like this:
+Now, for Hera internal-specific encoding, they are modified to look like this:

 ENCODING | INDICATOR | PREPENDED | PAYLOAD
 --- | --- | --- | ---